EncyclopediaGalactica/EncyclopediaGalactica/Doc/SourceFormats/Readme.md

 - ability to initiate search in the stored documents easily
 - ability to create abstract information structures (tree, graph, thesaurus, taxonomy) and chain the piece of information to this
 - the software should be able to offer categorisation and catalogisation based on provided metadata about the loaded doc

+## Loading Data

+In this case the format can be anything which is not a binary format, e.g. RTF, TXT, RSS, Open Office format, you name it.
+In these cases the system knows and understands these formats and can turn them into the system format, which is an SQL structure.